-The Intramural Research Program (IRP) in the National Institute on Aging (NIA) is comprised of nine scientific laboratories, the Translational Gerontology Branch, and ten core facilities, with leadership from the Scientific Director.
-The research program has three main focus areas: Neuroscience, Aging Biology and Translational Gerontology.
+The Intramural Research Program (IRP) in the National Institute on Aging (NIA) is comprised of seven scientific laboratories, the Translational Gerontology Branch, the Center for Alzheimer’s and Related Dementias (CARD), the Section on DNA Repair, and nine core facilities, with leadership from the Scientific Director.
+The research program has three main focus areas: Neuroscience, Aging Biology, and Translational Gerontology.
 IRP scientists conduct research in many different disciplines that range from basic science to clinical research and epidemiology.
 Medical problems, which typically affect older persons, are studied in depth using the tools of modern laboratory and clinical research, with a translational perspective.
 The central focus of our research is understanding age-related changes in physiology and the ability to adapt to environmental stress.
 This understanding is then applied to developing insight about the pathophysiology of age-related diseases.
 The program seeks to understand the changes associated with healthy aging and to define the criteria for evaluating when changes should be considered pathologic and require treatment.
-Thus, in addition to study common age-related diseases, such as Alzheimer's Disease, Parkinson's Disease, stroke, atherosclerosis, osteoarthritis, diabetes and cancer, we also explore the determinants of healthy aging as possible targets for interventions aimed at improving health and quality of life in the older population at large.
+Thus, in addition to studying common age-related diseases, such as Alzheimer's Disease, Parkinson's Disease, stroke, atherosclerosis, osteoarthritis, diabetes, and cancer, we also explore the determinants of healthy aging as possible targets for interventions aimed at improving health and quality of life in the older population at large.